olegakbarov/react-cssmodules-demo/src/components/Content/post.md

 # What, why and how?

-__In this example we explore CSS Modules and build a component using Webpack, React and Stylus.
+__In this example we explore [CSS Modules](https://github.com/css-modules/css-modules) with React and build very simle component using Webpack and Stylus.
 This is not a tutorial, more like a walkthrough and requires some experience with this technologies and desire to dig into [source code](https:github.com/olegakbarov/react-cssmodules-demo)

-Notice: if you look right — you'll probably find a usercard (not on mobile!).
+Notice: if you look right — you'll probably find a usercard (not in case you're on mobile!).
 The look of it more or less corresponds with the code provided below.
-Also it should entertain you.
+Also it should entertain you.__

 CSS Modules provide a local scope for your selectors preventing possible nameclashes.
-So instead of using cloumsy BEM and going creative with names of classes you can write simple CSS and not be scared to mess things up.
-The implementetion of this is relatively simple: classes get unique hashed name.__
+So instead of using clumsy BEM and going creative with names of classes you can write simple CSS and not be scared to mess things up.
+Under the hood CSS Modules package compiles css files to [ICSS](http://glenmaddern.com/articles/interoperable-css) format giving each a unique hash prefix.

  ```js
  '...[name]__[local]___[hash:base64:5]...'